Thwarted-Pentester/Python-Basics/README.md

 # Python Basics

 This repository is a concise yet comprehensive guide tailored for beginners to learn the essentials of Python programming.
 It covers fundamental topics such as variables, loops, functions, data structures, if statements, and file handling.
-And also I uploaded a PDF file for proper code and notes [https://github.com/Thwarted-Pentester/Python-Basics/blob/main/Python%20Basics.pdf](Python Basics.pdf)
+And also I uploaded a PDF file for proper code and notes [Python Basics.pdf](https://github.com/Thwarted-Pentester/Python-Basics/blob/main/Python%20Basics.pdf)

 ## Variables